 We can actually just mark all of these as fixed; the chances are most of them won’t come back up again, and when we fix the previous issue (resolve all URLs that don’t exist to the homepage) these errors will stop occurring entirely.

 Under ‘Not found’ we’re seeing a different issue.
-In our public tactic database we seem to have some that that no longer exist, that have changed name, or that have appeared with a ‘-1’ at the end of the URL.
+In our public tactic database, we seem to have some that no longer exist, that have changed the name, or that have appeared with a ‘-1’ at the end of the URL.

 If we wanted to go for an elegant solution, we could write code that 301 redirects the outdated URL to the new page, but that might not be feasible within our resource constraints.

-Alternatively the previous fix we talked about (redirecting all non-existent URLs to homepage) will be good enough in this case.
+Alternatively, the previous fix we talked about (redirecting all non-existent URLs to the homepage) will be good enough in this case.

 While we’re in the crawl section, let’s take a look at crawl stats.

 This tells us how often Google is crawling our site, and how many pages it hits.
 You’ll see this can be really low when you’ve just launched and don’t have many links to your site.
 However, for a site of our size (~500 pages), this looks really healthy.